A plus size couple sleeping on a hybrid mattress.

 • Size: Beds designed for single sleepers — usually twin and full sizes — will often support less weight compared to the bed weight capacity of a queen or king.

-• Bed frame or foundation: Foundation and bed frame weight limit varies as well, so make sure you choose a base that can support the combined weight of you and your mattress to avoid damage and discomfort.
+• Bed frame or foundation: Foundation, box spring, and bed frame weight limit varies as well, so make sure you choose a base that can support the combined weight of you and your mattress to avoid damage and discomfort.

 While mattress weight limits aren’t strict rules you have to follow, these recommendations are in your best interest.
 Exceeding weight limits can damage your mattress, weaken your bed frame, and disrupt your sleep.